codelovesme/euglena/README.md

 -   debug mode - to trace flow of particles throuch the organelles and genes.
 Can be on / off according to developers' desire.
 When off no log except logger organelle printing.
 This means no internal prints.
 -   Sample project creation video for all types; node, react,angular,organelle
+-   Organelles are needed to be explained.
+Also organelle impls are needed to be explained in their specific README

 ### Packages